TeemuKoivisto/svelte-tree-view/example-app/README.md

 # Example App built with [SvelteKit](https://github.com/sveltejs/kit)

-NOTE: since SvelteKit is still in preview this app is definitely stable.
+NOTE: since SvelteKit is still in preview this app is definitely not stable.
 Meaning upgrading any dependencies will probably cause something to break.
 I had at least weird 404 errors with `@sveltejs/kit 1.0.0-next.148` so I had to downgrade to 147.
 Deploying to github pages was also kinda annoying.

 An amalgamation of these repositories:
 - https://github.com/sveltejs/realworld